Later Zhao: Reign of Shi Le

 To consolidate his rule, Shi Le enacted several policies with the help of Han Chinese ministers such as Zhang Bin.
 Among others, he re-introduced the Nine Ranks System, promoted agriculture and emphasized education.
 He also continued the separate governance system between the Han Chinese and non-Chinese people from the Han-Zhao dynasty.
 He adopted the Grand Chanyu title, tasked with managing the tribes, while also introducing new offices that specifically dealt with litigations and population movements of the tribes.
-He banned the word “hu”, opting to use “guoren” (國人; countryman) instead, and forbid the tribes from oppressing the Han Chinese scholar-officials.
+He banned the word “Hu”, opting to use “guoren” (國人; countryman) instead, and forbid the tribes from oppressing the Han Chinese scholar-officials.
 Various ethnic group from conquered places were relocated to live around his capital, as to better control them and restore agricultural output in the north.
 Buddhism was also given a platform to grow as the Kuchean monk, Fotu Cheng, held a high-ranking position within Shi Le's court.

-Shi Le and his family had an unusual practice of adopting people into their clan, the earliest example being Shi Hu, a distant cousin who was adopted by Shi Le's father during their tribal years.
+Shi Le and his family had a practice of adopting people into their clan, the earliest example being Shi Hu, a distant cousin who was adopted by Shi Le's father during their tribal years.
 He continued this practice after taking the throne, and his adopted relatives, especially Shi Hu, became important princes and military commanders.
 Near the end of his reign, Shi Le prepared his biological son, Shi Hong to take the throne in accordance with the Chinese rule of succession and handpicked his circle of retainers.
 However, Shi Hu, citing his vast contributions to the state's founding, was angered by Shi Le's decision as he saw himself having more claim to the throne.